Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 ## Background

-As early as 1992, Ward Cunningham used the term Technical debt to explain to management why itterative software development was a better choice:
+As early as 1992, Ward Cunningham used the term Technical debt to explain to management why iterative software development was a better choice:

 >Shipping first time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite… The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
 Entire engineering organizations can be brought to a stand-still under the debt load of an unconsolidated implementation, object-oriented or otherwise. — Ward Cunningham, The WyCash Portfolio Management System, 1992